maibennett/sta235/exampleSite/content/Assignments/Homework/Homework6/_index.en.md

 - **Data Wrangling**: Dropping predictors without a (statistical) reason; Not transforming categorical variables to factors or not transforming numeric variables into numeric.

-- **Model training**: Not using an appropriate model (e.g. not factoring the outcome for classification tasks); Not using appropriate tuning parameters (e.g. copied from another assignment, but not tailored to this task).
+- **Model training**: Not using an appropriate model (e.g. not factoring the outcome for classification tasks); Not using appropriate tuning parameters (e.g. copied from another assignment, but not tailored to this task; too coarse of a grid for shrinkage or DT; wrong number of total predictors).

 - **Results**: Not showing tuning grid and best tuning parameters.